JiFish/babel/README.md

 If you just want to generate the loot table without the surrounding files, try running: `py build_loottable.py > books.json`

 ### Dealing with data pack conflicts
 If any of your other data packs modify loot tables used by babel, it might be possible to create a compatible pack.
-To do this, replace the loot tables in the `base_loot_tables` with the ones from the conflicting datapack.
+To do this, replace the loot tables in the `data/base_loot_tables` with the versions from the conflicting data pack.
+Then make sure this data pack is loaded before the conflicting one.
 This isn't guaranteed to work, and won't if the tables are much different from expected.

 ## Comments, suggestions or contributions?
 Please use the Issue Tracker on GitHub, or send me a tweet [@JiFish](https://twitter.com/intent/tweet?text=.@JiFish) or Toot [@joe@social.jifish.co.uk](https://social.jifish.co.uk/@joe).

-## Copyright & use in your own datapacks
+## Copyright & use in your own data packs
 Assuming the books are your own work, loot tables outputted by babel belong to you.
 You can use them freely in your own data pack.
 A credit is very appreciated, but not required.

 Books in the `books` directory are in the public domain, sourced from [Project Gutenberg](https://www.gutenberg.org/).
 The `books.json` file created from them is also in the public domain.